 1. Get Clothes, Burp Cloths, and Blankets

-Whether you receive most of your baby's clothes, burp cloths, and blankets through friends and family or by purchasing them yourself, ensure you have plenty on hand.
+Whether you receive most of your baby's clothes, burp cloths, and blankets from friends and family or purchase them yourself, ensure you have plenty on hand.

 Diaper blowouts, peeing everywhere, and spit-up streams are going to be a thing for a few months, so make sure you have more than a few outfits and burpcloths around.

-Also, consider the weather changes in your area and how often you will want to dress your baby up.
-Around the house, you may not dress your little one in the cutest outfits given how often you'll have to change those clothes.
+Also, consider the weather in your area and how often you will want to dress up your baby.
+Around the house, you may not dress your little one in the cutest outfits, given how often you'll have to change those clothes.

 Another thing to think about is sleepers.
 Will you use sleep sacks, footed onesies, or swaddles?
 This decision will ultimately come down to your baby's preferences, but having two to four different options will help you find what your little one sleeps in best.